Summary: in this tutorial, you will learn how to use the Oracle FETCH

 clause to limit the rows returned by a query.

-clause that allows you to retrieve a portion of rows generated by a query.
+clause that allows you to retrieve a subset of rows generated by a query.

 See the following products